 Looking for 2 days in Vienna itinerary?
 I got you!
-Vienna is the capital city of Austria which is nothing short of beauty and glamour.
+Vienna is the capital city of Austria which is nothing short of beautiful and glamorous.
 The city hosts a lot of heritage sites and is regarded as the wine capital because Vienna is the only capital city in the world to produce significant quantities of wine within its city limits!
-If you like modern feel meshed with historical bargains, then this is the city you must visit.
+If you like a modern feel meshed with historical bargains, then this is the city you must visit.
 The city is highly cultured and will leave you feeling more in touch with your kindred spirit.

 2 days in Vienna travel guide

 - When is the best time to visit Vienna?

 - Do you need a visa to travel to Vienna?

 - Travel Hack

 - Day one of two days in Vienna Itinerary

 - Day 2 of 2 days in Vienna Itinerary

 In Vienna, most people speak German, but you will find a few English Native Speakers around the city.
 You can learn a phrase or two in German just to receive warmth from the locals.
 The city is regarded as the most peaceful country globally.
 Therefore, ladies do not need to worry while touring this great city.
 There is a very minimal crime rate; it is hardly ever a topic of discussion.
 That said, let’s start this 2 days in Vienna itinerary with some travel tips.

 The best way to get to Vienna is by train or flight.
 The capital is very well connected and fosters easy transportation to and from the city.
 Many people prefer traveling to Vienna by train, especially if they are from Europe.
 The train services are very reliable and efficient.